The Flower of Life

 When spirit or “sound energy” creates, it manifests the circle as the simplest of shapes.
 Then it draws another in a binary pattern:

 Here we reference the LEFT Eye of Horus because it is this eye in humans that has a direct connection to the pineal gland.
-By continuing the pattern, six circles can be drawn over the original, to make seven.
+This gland is governed by the shape of the star tetrahedron and is defined as pure consciousness.
+This is the rebirth of Hermes as he governs the development of the life form.
+By continuing this sequence, six circles can be drawn over the original, to make seven.
 And on the seventh day he rested.

 By continuing this pattern we eventually arrive at the Flower of Life:

 The Flower of Life is a representation of the divine that exists inside you.
 It connects us all individually into a giant web of life, light and energy.
-As a single cell inside your mother’s womb you began to divide, moving through many of the forms in sacred geometry until you developed into a fully adult human.
+As a single cell inside your mother’s womb you began to divide, moving through many of the forms in sacred geometry until you develop into a fully adult human.

 The Temple of Osiris at Abydos, Egypt contains the oldest known examples of the Flower of Life.
 They date back as far as 10,000 B.C.
 It appears that they were burned into the granite.
 Other examples can be found in Phoenician, Assyrian, Indian and Amazonian cultures.